tomas-bzdusek/research-website/content/authors/Natascha-A.-Winter/_index.md

 - Former Undergrad Students
 ---

-Natascha investigated the bulk-boundary correspondence in topological insulators and topological semimetals in systems characterized by the non-Abelian band invariant.
+Natascha investigated the bulk-boundary correspondence and filling anomaly in topological insulators and topological semimetals in systems characterized by the non-Abelian band invariant.
 Her Master's thesis was titled <i>Bulk-boundary correspondence in $\mathcal{PT}$-symmetric models with non-Abelian band topology</i>.
 Natascha defended her thesis on 8 Oct 2020.